-This section covers a sort of new-age selection of mobile investment platforms.
+This section covers a sort of new-age selection of mobile investment platforms and apps.
 While the services listed above in the “online” section have their own apps and can be accessed via mobile platforms, the following services actually emerged as apps.
 They are better known to younger audiences seeking cheap and easy ways to establish portfolios, and in some people’s opinions they represent the future of independent, personal trading.

 Robinhood is quite possibly the most famous mobile investing tool in existence at this point, even though as mentioned some of the established online platforms listed above have their own apps as well.
 This is a fairly new company, and one that has made its early reputation (a glowing one) by offering free trades in most any amount.
 The point is largely to appeal to younger people who might shy away from fees and who may not have large amounts to invest just yet.
 Through these perks, as well as an interface that is frankly so beautiful as to be a pleasure to use, Robinhood has established itself as a formidable counterpart to more traditional online broker options.

 Stash is frankly very much like Robinhood, though for whatever reason it doesn’t seem to get quite the same amount of fanfare.
 The company was launched in 2015, and similar to Robinhood, Stash invites people to start investing with as little as $1, regardless of a stock’s share price.
 Stash also places an emphasis on learning, offering beginners’ guides, and educational features that can help you along the way, making it an excellent option for beginners.
 And because it’s primarily a mobile platform, it’s worth noting that its interface is also quite smooth, though perhaps not quite as uniquely lovely as Robinhood’s.